The Global Aviation System and Regulatory Framework

 Overview

 The aim of this unit is to introduce students to the aviation industry operational, regulatory and commercial frameworks, as well as airlines, airports and aviation service providers.
 This will provide students with a fundamental understanding of the interdisciplinary, interdependent nature of the broader aviation industry, which is required in a novice aviation professional.
+The students will learn the evolution of aviation law and regulations and the impacts that has on the aviation operations.
 This basic framework will form a foundation for development in subsequent units.

 Requisites